Skip to Content

 Uncle Tom's Trail Yellowstone Canyon

-Hiking Uncle Tom’s Trail with more than 300 steps
+Hiking Uncle Tom’s Trail with more than 300 steps (this hike is no longer possible)

 TIP: Yellowstone Canyon is another extremely popular attraction in Yellowstone.
 So you can expect big crowds and tour buses at all the main viewpoints.
 I suggest going there early in the morning and starting with the most popular lookouts first.